How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 🍀 Approaches Integrate suitable supplements or pheromones

 Greyhound with a melancholic gaze, racing at heart and couch for refuge: separation anxiety can turn your companion’s life into a real ordeal.
-By deciphering its mechanisms and offering adapted exercises, one often manages to soothe this tension.
-Here, no miracle solutions nor judgment: just a progressive guide, inspired by veterinary studies and feedback from passionate breeders, to accompany your greyhound towards more serenity.
+By decoding its mechanisms and offering adapted exercises, one often manages to ease this tension.
+Here, no miracle solutions or judgment: just a progressive guide, inspired by veterinary studies and feedback from passionate breeders, to support your greyhound towards more serenity.

-According to a study by the University of Lincoln (2019) on canine behavior, some dogs exhibit chronic stress up to 20 minutes after the owner’s departure, developing sometimes destructive behaviors.
-The greyhound, due to its history (racing dog, with a strong bond to the pack or its human), is particularly concerned.
+According to a study by the University of Lincoln (2019) on canine behavior, some dogs show chronic stress up to 20 minutes after the owner’s departure, developing sometimes destructive behaviors.
+The greyhound, due to its history (racing dog, with a strong bond to the pack or its human), is particularly affected.

 Behavioral manifestations

 Greyhound howling, scratching the door, excessive salivation, inappropriate urination: each sign indicates intense anxiety.
-Sometimes hypervigilance is noticed as soon as the preparation for departure (keys jingling or the coat on the back trigger palpable tension).
+Sometimes hypervigilance is noticed even during the preparation for departure (keys jingling or the coat on the back trigger palpable tension).

 • Repeated vocalizations (whining, tireless barking)